ErickTgit/Front-End-Development/README.md

-# My Front-End Development CHallenge
+# My Front-End Development Challenge

 Hello everyone!
 My name is Erick Torres, and I'm an aspiring Software Engineer.
 My goal is to make this repository into a fully functional portfolio website.
 I have done other projects in the past, such as creating landing pages and a social media mockup page.

 I am currently learning React.js, and I hope to incorporate it into this project once I am skilled enough.
-With that said, this will be a journal of sorts for the next three months as I work toward mastering Front-End development.
-Perhaps after this, I'll make a "Three Months of Back-End Development."
+With that said, this will be a journal of sorts for the next few months as I work toward mastering Front-End development.
+Perhaps after this, I'll make a "My Back-End Development challenge."
 I plan to add a new text entry to this `README.md` file every week with updates on things I have learned or things I find interesting in my journey.
 ## Project Goals

 * **Foundations in HTML, CSS, and Basic JavaScript**